-The short list of schools considered by expats in Islamabad has grown even shorter, since both the French and British schools closed in 2007 due to political unrest - not clear whether these closures are permanent or temporary.
+The short list of schools considered by expats in Islamabad has grown even shorter.
+Both the French and British schools closed in 2007 due to political unrest and have never reopened.
 Many private schools do teach British curriculum, in one form or another.
 However, some of these are not much more than a large converted house, teachers variable, generally not so good on early years.

 The International School of Islamabad (ISOI) offers the American curriculum (including Advanced Placement (AP) courses) and currently is the only truly international school (by which we mean it has a large percentage of international students from other countries, not just an international or foreign curriculum), and a very good one at that.